10-6-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
-Many people believe that English mathematician Ada Lovelace was the first person to program a computer.
+Answer 4: Many people believe that English mathematician Ada Lovelace was the first person to program a computer.
 She was the first to realize that a computing machine could be used for more than just calculations when she worked on Charles Babbage's Analytical Engine, an early mechanical general-purpose computer for which she also developed an algorithm.
 ```

 Who is the "Turing machine" named after?